billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 ```

 ### Install UF on 3 endpoints
-We'll use 3 linux boxes for the purposes of this setup.
+We'll use 3 linux (ubuntu) systems for the purposes of this setup.
+Note the ip address of your host, as you will need it for this section.
+Our example uses `192.168.7.240`.

 On each box run the following commands.
-You can update the version of the UF, and change the IP address to use the one your Splunk server is running on:
+You can update the version of the UF, and change the IP address as noted above:
 ```
 sudo useradd -m splunkfwd
 sudo groupadd splunkfwd